Victor Skumin: Culture of Health, Agni Yoga and Theosophy

+So, the culture of health is an integral sphere of knowledge that develops and solves theoretical and practical tasks of harmonious development of people's spiritual, mental, and physical strength, health improvement of biosocial environment that provides a higher life creative level on this basis (by Skumin and Bobina, 1994).

 Literary and publishing activities

 Skumin wrote several books of fiction, and also essays.
 He is the author of music and lyrics of several songs.
 Among them anthem "To Health via Culture".
 This anthem consists of four stanzas.
 The capital letters each of the four stanzas form the word Agni.

 In 1995, Skumin became the first editor-in-chief (EIC) of "The Journal To Health Via Culture".
 This journal of the World Organisation of Culture of Health (″World Health Culture Organization″) received an International Standard Serial Number (ISSN) 0204-3440.
 The main topics of the magazine are the dissemination of ideas of Culture of Health, holistic medicine, and Roerichism.
 The Organization also has its own publishing house ("To Health via Culture").

 Skumin wrote many books and articles on a variety medical and spiritual topics advocating a holistic approach to health.
 He is the author or co-author of a series illustrated books on the Culture of Health, Agni Yoga, and Roerichism.